Miss-Inputs/TPG_stuff/README.md

 ### For TPG spinoff runners

 - Convert submission tracker: Converts kml/kmz file(s) from a submission tracker (or several, if a season needs multiple trackers) hosted on Google My Maps to a TPG data file, for easier use with everything else.
-- Distribution stats for TPG area: Displays the total area in metres and percentage that each region (.geojson/.gpkg) occupies in a regional TPG area, for example, the regions file can be official subdivision boundaries from a government agency, and this will show which subdivisions are the biggest in a TPG area.
 - Generate random location: Given a .geojson/.gpkg/etc file containing a TPG area, picks out a random point somewhere in that area, or optionally multiple points, and optionally prints some stats.
-- Round stats: Outputs some stats (e.g. average/central submission, average distance) for each round in a TPG data file that has scores.
 - Score multi-target CSV: Quick and dirty scorer for a TPG spinoff with multiple targets, using a CSV that has lat/lng and also target_lat/target_lng columns.
 - Score submissions: Takes TPG data files or exported submission trackers, calculates distances and scores according to options, saves as a TPG data file containing scores, outputs leaderboards, and prints submission reminders.

+### For TPG spinoff runners (stats)

+- Distribution stats for TPG area: Displays the total area in metres and percentage that each region (.geojson/.gpkg) occupies in a regional TPG area, for example, the regions file can be official subdivision boundaries from a government agency, and this will show which subdivisions are the biggest in a TPG area.
+- Round stats: Outputs some stats (e.g. average/central submission, average distance) for each round in a TPG data file that has scores.
 - Stats for TPG area: Prints some stats for a TPG area, such as counts of category columns (can be autodetected from frequencies or manually specified, as most geographical file formats don't store anything that indicates a column is a pandas "category" type), or centroid, representative point, pole of inaccessibility, etc.

+## Stats for predicting future outcomes

+- Simulate rounds: Re-runs each TPG round or simulates a new one with points from a file or randomly generated, with every user's known pics from TPG data, finding what everyone would have picked for each round if everyone played every round in history and always had every pic that they are known to have.

 ### Other stats